Take control of your IBS in 6 weeks

 - Medications for IBS-C, including: Lubiprostone (Amitiza).
 This drug was approved in 2008 by the FDA and increases fluid secreted by the small intestine.
 Linaclotide (Linzess).
 It was approved in 2012 and spurs more frequent bowel movements.
 Plecanatide (Trulance).
 This drug was approved in 2017 and increases fluid secretion in the digestive system.(17)

-Constipation in psychiatric illness.
+Constipation in mental health

 Constipation is strongly linked with other psychiatric disorders, beyond anxiety disorder.
 Across-sectional study in the Netherlands studied patients with various psychiatric illnesses and found the following proportion suffered constipation: